 Thinking about skipping a big wedding and eloping with your loved one?
-Maybe you can’t justify spending money on an elaborate wedding, or you want the day to be solely about you and your partner without family and friends...
-You’re not alone.
-Many modern couples are turning to elopements.
+If you can’t justify spending money on an elaborate wedding, or you want the day to be solely about you and your partner without family and friends, planning an elopement is likely the best decision for you.

-Some are doing it the old-fashioned way: going to City Hall and getting a marriage certificate from a judge.
-That process is simple, straight-forward, and relatively cheap.
-Others are getting creative, eloping in their favorite park or traveling to a destination to say their vows in a dream setting (why not say 'I Do' under a waterfall or at the peak of a mountain?)
-Some are choosing to do an activity while they elope, declaring their love on a kayak or while sky diving.
-These options still allow couples to incorporate amenities from a traditional wedding such a photographer to capture the big moment or a bakery to make a cake just for them.
-Just because you are eloping doesn't mean you have to miss out on the wedding cake slicing!
+Today, many couples are doing it the old-fashioned way, like going to City Hall and getting a marriage certificate from a judge.
+That process is simple, straightforward, and relatively cheap.
+On the other hand, others are getting creative, eloping in their favorite park or traveling to a destination to say their vows in a dream setting (because why not say '"I do" under a waterfall or at the peak of a mountain?)
+Some couples are even choosing to do an activity while they elope, declaring their love on a kayak or while sky diving.
+The best part?
+No matter your elopement style, you still have the option to incorporate amenities from a traditional wedding, such as a photographer to capture the big moment or a bakery to make a cake just for you.

-There are many options for couples looking to elope, and they range in price.
-To help us figure out how much it costs to elope we reached out to Amber Sovorsky, Tori Ware, and Maddie Mae, consultants with Adventure Instead, a company that plans elopements.
-They told us how much it costs to elope, how to shed dollars off that price, and how the budget compares to other types of weddings.
+However, given the array of elopement options to choose from, you may be curious about the price tag associated with this type of wedding celebration.
+Luckily, you've come to the right place!
+To help us figure out exactly how much it costs to elope, we reached out to Amber Sovorsky, Tori Ware, and Maddie Mae, consultants with Adventure Instead, to help break down the average costs of an elopement—plus tips on how to shed dollars off that price, and an explanation of how this budget compares to other types of weddings.

 Meet the Expert

 Amber Sovorsky, Tori Ware, and Maddie Mae are consultants with Adventure Instead, a company that plans elopements.

 Average Cost of Eloping